shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## Features

-* Interfaces >> Implementations
+* Interface based

 The heart of this library is defined by a few interfaces.
-So you can substitute your own implementations.
-Helpful if you want to use say a `MonoBehaviour` as a modifier so you can edit modifiers in Unity's editor.
+So one can substitute their own implementations.
+Especially helpful if one wants to define modifiers in Unity for instance.

+* Supports Generics

+Too many libraries decide all attributes must be a `float` or an `int`.
+With this library one can choose which type suits an attribute, and they may still interact with one another.

-* Uses generics and generic math
+* Generic math

-Too many libraries decide you're going to use `float` or `int` for your attributes, and then you have to stick to it.
-No, here you pick, and you can choose differently depending on the attribute.
+Many a library probably shied away from generics because .NET has not had generic math support.
+The release of .NET 7 will have that support, which this library uses.
+In addition a workaround makes it possible to use the same API for netstandard2.0.

 * Flexible modifiers

-Sure, you can add, minus, multiply, and divide your stats, but what about clamping the value?
+Sure, one can add, minus, multiply, and divide their stats, but what about clamping the value?
 Is it easy to add that feature?
+With this library can implement their own `IModifier<T>` or create an ad hoc one like this:
+`Modifier.FromFunc((float x) => Math.Clamp(x, 0f, 100f))`.

 ## Barebones Example